Background

 CDPHE convened a multisectoral Advisory Committee including representatives from non-profit, government, private, community-based organizations, and individuals representing disproportionately impacted populations.
 CDPHE led a 15-month strategic planning process to develop the 2022-2027 Colorado ADRD State Plan, in collaboration with the state’s ADRD Advisory Committee and local communities.

 The work of the state to address the challenges posed by ADRD is guided by the 2022-2027 Colorado ADRD State Plan.
-The plan lays out a path for addressing the special needs of Coloradans living with Alzheimer’s Disease, related dementias, and their care partners, through a public health approach that is evidence-based, promotes risk reduction and early diagnosis, and focuses on highly impacted populations (i.e., American Indian/Alaskan Natives, Black/African Americans, Latinx/o/a/e/Hispanic/Chicano/a).
+The plan lays out a path for addressing the special needs of Coloradans living with Alzheimer’s Disease, and related dementias, and their care partners, through a public health approach that is evidence-based, promotes risk reduction and early diagnosis, and focuses on highly impacted populations (i.e., American Indian/Alaskan Natives, Black/African Americans, Latinx/o/a/e/Hispanic/Chicano/a).
 The plan includes actions that the state of Colorado and its partners must take.
 These actions are divided into four domains: Empower and Engage the Public, Develop policies and Build Partnerships, Assure a Competent Workforce, and Monitor and Evaluate Data.

 Priority Populations